 We’ll get there, but let’s start by looking at how the 8 hour figure came to be…

 Where Did “8 Hours” Come From?

 Like anything else, there are debates over this.
 The best explanation I’ve found comes from Dr. Christopher Winter, Medical Director of Charlottesville Neurology & Sleep Medicine:

 “Where did this number come from?
 Most likely it originated from self-reporting data gathered years ago from young adults who reported sleeping an average of 7.5 hours during the work week and 8.5 during the weekend.
 As time has passed, this average amount of sleep has somehow morphed into the target we should all strive to achieve.”

 The problem with sleep recommendations is that they’re often given by doctors who have nothing to do with sleep.
 I respect doctors and understand that they’re knowledgeable in their given field, but I would prefer to listen to a sleep doctor about sleep issues, just like I would prefer to go to a heart doctor about heart issues.

-I chose to quote an actual sleep doctor above to backup my point.
+I chose to quote an actual sleep doctor above to back up my point.
+Even the mattress experts at TopMattress.com agree with the quote from the sleep doctor.
 The main issue is that everyone sleeps differently and everyone needs a different amount of sleep, specific to their body, age and health.

 How Sleep Works